What is XIAFLEX?

 Tendon rupture or ligament damage.
 Receiving an injection of XIAFLEX may cause damage to a tendon or ligament in your hand and cause it to break or weaken.
 This could require surgery to fix the damaged tendon or ligament.
 Call your healthcare provider right away if you have trouble bending your injected finger (towards the wrist) after the swelling goes down or you have problems using your treated hand after your follow-up visit

-Allergic reactions.
+Hypersensitivity reactions, including anaphylaxis.
 Severe allergic reactions can happen in people who receive XIAFLEX because it contains foreign proteins.
 Call your healthcare provider right away if you have any of these symptoms of an allergic reaction after an injection of XIAFLEX:

 - swollen face